andycroll/andycroll.com/_posts/2018/2018-10-14-a-scope-should-return-a-scope.md

 ## Instead of…

-...using methods inside your scopes that return an object.
+…using methods inside your scopes that return an object.

 ```ruby
 class Message < ActiveRecord